• Sunset Bay is a sheltered cove, protected by sea cliffs and sandstone bluffs

 Hiking

-Pets are allowed on the trail but should be kept on a leash no longer than six feet, pets waste must be removed.
-Pets are not allowed to enter Shore Acres State Park, however, they could stay on the trail.
+Pets are allowed on the trail but should be kept on a leash no longer than six feet; pet waste must be removed.
+Pets are not allowed in Shore Acres State Park; however, they can stay on the trail.

 Sunset Bay State Park Camping, Lodging & Vacation Rentals

-The campground is open year-round includes 30 full-hookup sites, 35 electrical sites with water, 65 tent sites with water nearby, and 8 yurts.
-Each site has a picnic table and fireplace with a grate.
-Book the site up to six month in advance at the website.
+The campground is open year-round and includes 30 full-hookup sites, 35 electrical sites with water, 65 tent sites with nearby water, and 8 yurts.
+Each site has a picnic table and a fireplace with a grate.
+Book the site up to six months in advance on the website.

 The closest lodging and vacation rentals are available in Charleston, North Bend, and Coos Bay.